MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-destination-kql-database.md

 ---
-title: Add an Eventhouse destination to an eventstream
+title: Add an eventhouse destination to an eventstream
-description: Learn how to add an Eventhouse destination to an eventstream in Microsoft Fabric event streams. ms.reviewer: spelluru ms.author: xujiang1
+description: Learn how to add an eventhouse destination to an eventstream in Microsoft Fabric event streams. ms.reviewer: spelluru ms.author: xujiang1
 author: xujxu